#1 in Kyoto for Solo Retreats

 9.6Location

-Why for a solo retreat — Tawaraya Ryokan has been continuously operating since 1709 — the working 300-year-old working ryokan owned-and-operated by the working Okazaki family across eleven generations, and the working most-historically-significant ryokan in Japan.
-Eighteen rooms only — the smallest count…
+Why for a solo retreat: Tawaraya Ryokan has been continuously operating since 1709, the 300-year-old ryokan owned-and-operated by the Okazaki family across eleven generations, and the most-historically-significant ryokan in Japan.
+Eighteen rooms only, the smallest count on this list, with booking still run by phone and concierge rather than a booking engine.
+The solo stay is the full ryokan immersion: in-room kaiseki, a garden view from the futon, and a room attendant assigned to you.

-Best room: Any of the working 18 rooms — the working Tawaraya guest experience is identical across the working room types.
+Best room: Any of the 18 rooms, the Tawaraya guest experience is identical across the room types.

 #17 in Kyoto for Solo Retreats